nlmixr2/blog/content/courses/page2022/index.md

 We're going to be delivering this course on Tuesday 28 June in Ljubljana!
 We'll expand this page with photos and suchlike after the course has been given.

+## Partner materials

+Our colleagues in the `ggPMX` team have made their course materials for this session available [here](https://github.com/ggPMXdevelopment/trainings/tree/main/PAGE2022)!